 TC subclass 3.A contains the largest superfamily of transporters found in all three Leptospira species, the ABC Superfamily (TC#3.A.1).
-While L. interrogans and L. borgpetersenii both possess 20 of these proteins, L. biflexa possesses 31.
+While L. interrogans and L. borgpetersenii possess 28 and 27 of these proteins, respectively, L. biflexa possesses 41.
 The ABC Superfamily is represented in all domains of life and is known to transport a wide variety of substrates for both uptake and export.
-Of note, L. biflexa is the only leptospire to possess ABC transporters for putrescine/ spermidine (polyamines), zinc ( $Zn^{2+}$ ), iron siderophores, and fatty acyl-CoA.
+Of note, L. biflexa is the only leptospire to possess ABC transporters for putrescine/spermidine (polyamines), phosphate, thiamine, zinc (Zn2+), iron siderophores, and fatty acyl-CoA.
 However, all three organisms possess good representation of oligopeptide transporters, suggesting that these substances are important for the nutrition of these organisms.
 All three organisms have ABC uptake systems for sulfate and lipids.

 ABC efflux systems are present in numbers that are similar to those of the uptake systems in all three spirochetes.
 The primary substrates for these exporters are 1) lipids and lipoproteins, 2) proteins and peptides, 3) exopolysaccharides, and 4) multiple drugs.
 Most of these transporters, except for those specific for lipids, are found in similar numbers in the three spirochetes examined.
 Only a few ABC export systems are specific to L. biflexa.
-One of these is a putative organoanion (fatty acid?) exporter (TC#3.A.1.203.8), and the others undoubtedly exhibit specificity for specific proteins (TC#3.A.1.109, 3.A.1.110, and 3.A.1.111).
+One of these is a putative organoanion (fatty acid?) exporter (TC#3.A.1.203.8), and the others undoubtedly exhibit specificity for specific proteins (TC#3.A.1.109, 3.A.1.110, 3.A.1.111).
+Interestingly, a single member of the Membrane Fusion Protein (MFP) Family (TC#8.A.1) was found only in L. biflexa, correlating with the presence of these ABC protein exporters.